 and in the library catalogue Primo, when you search for the item online.

-After searching Primo convert the classmark from the online catalogue display to a vertical form (as it appears on the spine of a book):
+After searching Primo you will need to convert the classmark from the online catalogue display to a vertical form (as it appears on the spine of a book):

 Example: